goat-io/fluent/Readme.md

 - Release
 - Push

-## Continues Deployment
+## Continuous Deployment

-Continues deployment is optional.
+Continuous deployment is optional.
 We will trigger a deployment with every published release.
 The equivalent trigger in Github Actions is:

 ```yml
 on: